KurisuWong/cloudflare-ddns-asuswrt-merlin/README.md

 # Quick Start Guide
 ### Preparing the router
-1. Prepare a USB drive with format ext4 and plug it into the router
+1. Plug a USB drive to the router
 2. Enable "JFFS custom scripts and configs" under Administration -> System
 3. SSH to your router
+4. run "amtm" > "i" > fd" to format the disk to ext4
-4. run "amtm" to install Entware
+5. run "amtm" > "i" > "ep" to install Entware
-5. run "opkg install jq"
+6. run "opkg install jq"

 ### Preparing the Cloudflare
-4. Add an A record in Cloudflare for the dns record that you are going to use in this script
+7. Add an A record in Cloudflare for the dns record that you are going to use in this script

 ### Editing the script
-5. Download [ddns-start](ddns-start) script and modify the `Configuration ` session
+8. Download [ddns-start](ddns-start) script and modify the `Configuration ` session

 API Token can be generated in User Profile > ['API Token'](https://dash.cloudflare.com/profile/api-tokens) Page with the following privilege
 - Permissions: Zone > DNS > Edit*